In most cases, people are under no legal duty to report a crime. This is true no matter if someone:

 Common examples of illegal acts under this statute include:

-- keeping an engine running in a car, or
+- keeping an engine running in a car during a violent crime, or

 An aider and abettor generally faces the same criminal charges under California’s Penal Code as the direct perpetrator.
 If convicted, he typically also faces the same penalties.
 In a murder case, for example, an aider and abettor typically faces life in prison just as does the one who commits the actual killing.